 Construction & Engineering

 Michele has extensive experience of construction litigation within a range of industry sectors, from energy and infrastructure to domestic property disputes.
 He is frequently instructed as sole counsel in TCC proceedings, and has acted as part of larger teams in complex, multi-million pound disputes in both domestic and foreign jurisdictions.
 He has experience of arbitration (domestic and international), mediation and expert determination.
-Michele is a TECBAR accredited adjudicator and the editor of the chapter in Emden’s Construction Law on Architects, Engineers and Surveyors.
+Michele is the editor of the chapter in Emden’s Construction Law on Architects, Engineers and Surveyors.

 - Carillion Construction v Emcor & ors BLR 382 (TCC); BLR 203 (CA) – Michele, led by Ben Quiney QC, acted for the acoustics subcontractor in a £5m delay and defects dispute concerning the construction of the Rolls Building.
 The case raised a novel point as to the application of extensions of time under the Domestic Sub-Contract DOM/2 standard form, which was decided by the Court of Appeal.